 The FDA MAUDE database receives the first report of hernia recurrence involving the Versatex Monofilament Mesh.
-According to the report, the patient fell off of an exam table and felt a pop.
-The sudden movement apparently caused the mesh to dislodge, and the patient underwent a revision surgery to repair their hernia.
+According to the report, the patient fell off an exam table and felt a pop.
+The sudden movement apparently caused the mesh to dislodge, and the patient underwent revision surgery to repair their hernia.

 Why File a Hernia Mesh Claim

 When your hernia mesh failed, you had to have a second, painful surgery and go through recovery all over again.
 You missed work and time with your family that you wouldn’t have missed if the mesh used during that first surgery wasn’t defective.